PlatformSupport/facebook-connect-plugin-appbuilder/README.md

+# Notification

+**If you'd like to integrate the Facebook SDK in your Telerik AppBuilder Hybrid project, please use the version of the Facebook plugin available in the [Telerik Verified Plugins Marketplace](http://plugins.telerik.com/plugin/facebook).
+It contains the latest versions of the Facebook native SDKs and is tailored to work with Telerik AppBuilder projects.
+Also, it will simplify the generation of hash tokens for your FB app for Android.**

+The repository of the plugin is located at GitHub [here](https://github.com/Telerik-Verified-Plugins/Facebook).
+The Telerik AppBuilder sample app for the plugin is located at GitHub [here](https://github.com/Telerik-Verified-Plugins/Facebook-DemoApp).

+**This repository is no longer maintained.**

 # facebook-connect-plugin-appbuilder

 This is the AppBuilder-compatible version of the Wizcorp Facebook Connect Plugin.
 The original version could be found at https://github.com/Wizcorp/phonegap-facebook-plugin.